How to Write a Lab Report

 How to Write an Appealing Introduction to a Lab Report

 It is an essential part of your assignment.
-You should take time to ensure that the content of this section will grab the attention of your readers.
+It would help if you took time to ensure that this section's content will grab your readers' attention.
 A good introduction will encourage your audience to readers to read the other parts of your work.
 Start with a broad topic for your work and narrow it down as you continue writing.
 Explain why there was a need to investigate the subject matter.
 Include a literature review in your introduction to highlight some of the work that has been completed before in your area of study.

 Provide a summary of your work in this section of your paper.
 Always avoid plagiarism by ensuring proper citation of all the materials you used in the research.
 Explain to the readers the primary purpose of your study and outline the research questions.